chum-kale/golang/README.md

 # golang
-Some basic stuff i did while learning golang the examples folder has codes from gobyexample site which I used to learn golang
+Some basic stuff i did while learning golang.
+The examples folder has codes from gobyexample site which I used to learn golang.